Homeschooling in Texas

 Texas Homeschool Groups and Co-ops

 In addition to state-level support, homeschooling families in Texas also have many local and regional support groups to lean on.
 Even in rural areas, homeschoolers can use online networks to link up with other families for sharing information, getting advice, and planning activities.
-Even if you aren’t a “joiner,” you may find that having a local support net increases your confidence about the homeschool experience and bolsters your spirits when you go through inevitable “rough patches.”
+You may find that having a local support net increases your confidence about the homeschool experience and bolsters your spirits when you go through inevitable “rough patches.”
 Learn more about group options and benefits on our Texas Homeschool Groups and Co-ops page.
-Find out more: Texas Homeschool Groups and Co-ops

 Homeschool Field Trips in Texas